Related: Asia Virtual Phone Numbers

 - Monetary Authority of Singapore (MAS) is the central bank of Singapore and the institution where your business must obtain its license.

-2. Where to Get Business Numbers?
+2. Where to Get Business Phone Numbers?

 To build professional relationships in Singapore, you will need Singapore virtual numbers.
 Virtual phone numbers are business numbers that route calls over the internet, enabling companies to virtually enter local markets across the globe.
 Local Singapore customers and clients can call your virtual number for low calling rates.
 And you can route incoming calls to any number or device of your choice in any location.